Iron-Pong/Game/README.md

 ### Player 2

-- ' for up and / for down
+- UpArrow for up and DownArrow for down

 ## Team